-Endowment contributions in the year were \$51.6 million less than the prior year.
+Endowment contributions in the year were \$48.0 million more than the prior year.
 Contributions are variable year-to-year as they are subject to the timing decisions of donors.
-Two gifts of private company shares in the 2021 fiscal year totalling \$29.3 million were a significant part of the reduction.
+A \$25.0 million gift of private company shares and a \$13.0 million bequest were a significant part of the increase.